 If there is a room in your home that is off limits because of clutter in that space, you are not only wasting space but also wasting money.
-An Evening Gazette article explores the findings of a study by Ikea on the costs associated with cluttered rooms.
+An article from 2008 explores the findings of a study by IKEA on the costs associated with cluttered rooms.
 From the article:

 In a survey of UK homes, Ikea found 77% of us have a big problem with clutter, which contributes to wasting a whole room.

-Squandering that space but paying for it over the years on our mortgages costs us on average an eye-watering £38,246 [$60,140] in Middlesbrough.
+Squandering that space but paying for it over the years on our mortgages costs us on average an eye-watering £38,246 [about $50,000 USD] in Middlesbrough.

 Research by another company, junk clearance business Any Junk?, confirmed the “wasted room” evidence and put it at only a slightly lower cost.
-It estimated on average householders waste around £32,000 [$50,250] worth of space – in Middlesbrough the figure is about £14,870 [$23,350].
+It estimated on average householders waste around £32,000 [about $42,000 USD] worth of space – in Middlesbrough the figure is about £14,870 [$19,500 USD].

-In these tough economic times, it can be important to take stock of what you own.
+In the past 10 years, these costs have only increased.
+It can be important to take stock of what you own.
 If your possessions are filling up a room in your home, then it is probably a good time to clear it out and purge the items that are wasting an entire room.
 Downsizing or finding a more utilitarian way to use the space may help you out financially over the long term.